Creative Ways to Write a Thank-You Note for Donations

 2. Content

-When it comes time to write your letter, you have to say something more than just “thank you.”
-This is an opportunity to position your donors as the hero of the story.
+When writing your letter, say something more than “thank you.”
+Build an experience that goes beyond a tax receipt or donation summary.
+This is an opportunity to position your donors as the story’s heroes.

-First and foremost, celebrate what this person did and what they’re helping you accomplish.
+First and foremost, celebrate what this person did and what they helped you accomplish.
 Highlighting the donor’s impact makes everything instantly more tangible: they can see and feel the real-world implication of supporting you.

 3. Tone

-It’s not only what you say; it’s how you say it.
-While your donation request letters and formal appeals may benefit from tones of sympathy or urgency, a thank-you letter should have a very different feel.
+It’s not only what you say but how you say it.
+While your donation request letters and formal appeals may benefit from tones of sympathy or urgency, a thank you letter should have a different feel.

-Thank-you letters are meant, in large part, to make the donor feel good about their decision and to show that their generous gift is making a difference.
-This is why thank-you letters should have a positive, can-do tone.
+Thank you letters, in large part, make the donor feel good about their decision and show that their generous gift makes a difference.
+This is why thank you letters should have a positive, can-do tone.

 While you can still note the urgency or seriousness of your cause, this message should be one of hope and action.
-Of course, there’s more to be done, but this letter is about their gift and how it helps.
+Of course, there’s more work to do, but this letter is about their gift and how it helps.

 16 Ideas for How to Thank Nonprofit Donors